nedap/retail-epcpy/README.md

 After cloning run `poetry install` to install (development) dependencies.

 ### Testing
 This module uses the Python unittest library.
-Run `poetry run tests` for running the tests.
+Run `poetry run test` for running the tests.

 ### Coverage
 Run `poetry run coverage run -m unittest discover` to execute all tests with coverage.
 The resulting coverage can be reported using `poetry run coverage report --omit="*/test*"` for a textual view the terminal and with `poetry run coverage html --omit="*/test*"` for a webpage.